jnalanko/VOMM/README.md

       The score(s) are:
        In case of --KL, --entropy or --pnorm, the value that is compared against the threshold.
-In case of --four-thresholds, there are three values corresponding to equations 2,3 and 4 in the paper A Framework for Space-Efficient String Kernels.
+In case of --four-thresholds, there are three values corresponding to equations 2,3 and 4 in the following paper:
 ```

+[A Framework for Space-Efficient String Kernels][KERNELSPAPER]

 If a model had already been built for a string, program `reconstruct_optimized` rebuilds just its contexts part.
 Example: